squoosh-app/squoosh/CODE_OF_CONDUCT.md

 ## Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread or issue needs moderation, please contact the Rust moderation team.
+If you feel that a thread or issue needs moderation, please contact the Squoosh moderation team.

-- Remarks that violate the Rust standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+- Remarks that violate the Squoosh standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 - Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 - Moderators will first respond to such remarks with a warning.
 - If the warning is unheeded, the user will be “kicked,” i.e., kicked out of the communication channel to cool off.